Shrinking AGI timelines: a review of expert forecasts

 The median estimate of the chance of an AI being able to do the job of an AI researcher by 2033 was 5%.1

-Finally, they were asked about when we should expect to be able to “automate all occupations,” and they responded with much longer estimates (20% chance by 2079).
+Finally, they were asked about when we should expect to be able to “automate all occupations,” and they responded with much longer estimates (e.g. 20% chance by 2079).

 It’s not clear to me why ‘all occupations’ should be so much further in the future than ‘all tasks’ — occupations are just bundles of tasks.
 (In addition, the researchers think once we reach ‘all tasks,’ there’s about a 50% chance of an intelligence explosion.)

-Perhaps respondents envision a world where AI is better than humans at every task, but humans continue to work in a limited range of jobs (e.g. priests).2
+Perhaps respondents envision a world where AI is better than humans at every task, but humans continue to work in a limited range of jobs (like priests).2 Perhaps they are just not thinking about the questions carefully.

-For all these reasons, I’m skeptical about their specific numbers.
+For all these reasons, I’m sceptical about their specific numbers.

-My main takeaway is that, by 2023, a significant fraction of researchers in the field believed that something like AGI is a realistic near-term possibility, even if many remain skeptical.
+My main takeaway is that, as of 2023, a significant fraction of researchers in the field believed that something like AGI is a realistic near-term possibility, even if many remain sceptical.

 If 30% of experts say your airplane is going to explode, and 70% say it won’t, you shouldn’t conclude ‘there’s no expert consensus, so I won’t do anything.’